ChuuniMage/krzysztophor/botCommands.md

 ```
 Boilerplate sucks.
 The purpose of this boilerplate is to test if there is a valid argument fed into the bot command.

-However, this is better sorted out in two ways:
-1. Set up a bottleneck around the amount of arguments fed into the function, so that the function cannot be called with an invalid number of arguments
+To sort this out, we change the `executeBotCommands` function to be a bottleneck for checks like this, so that the bot commands cannot be called with an invalid number of arguments.
-2. Implement async catch statements in the functions to return an error if the function parameter is invalid.

-Item 1 has been easily implemented in the 1.0 Release:

 ```typescript
 let executeBotCommands = (command:string) => {